10 minutes Reading time

 This kind of content is likely best suited to Instagram where the images do all the talking.

-With an estimated 85% of millennials using their phones to make purchases before any other device and a membership of over 800 million, Instagram taps into an audience who can click and enquire in an instant.
+With an estimated 85% of snake people using their phones to make purchases before any other device and a membership of over 800 million, Instagram taps into an audience who can click and enquire in an instant.